Arghidehsayna/RESEARCH_TRACK1_Assignment1/README.md

 HEAD Python Robotics Simulator
 ================================

-This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
+This is the first assignment for the Research Track 1 course.
+In this project, the objective is to design a robot that can collect gold-colored boxes on a surface and deposit them inside a predetermined location, which is our target.
+The aim is to have all the boxes placed together within a specific environment.

-Some of the arenas and the exercises have been modified for the Research Track I course
+The assignment utilizes a portable robot simulator developed by [Student Robotics](https://studentrobotics.org).

 Installing and running
 ----------------------